 I found good schematics for the ZX81 here with other useful info.
 This is where I ended up getting information as to what the various extra Modulator connection labels were.

 I went with a little different approach than I initially intended.
 I was going to leave the RF Modulator in but disconnected, that didn’t work out.
-There wasn’t much room, and I couldn’t remove the capacitor and resistor(?) and wire from the RCA jack easily, and I couldn’t get the strip board in their easily.
+There wasn’t much room, and I couldn’t remove the capacitor and resistor(?) and wire from the RCA jack easily, and I couldn’t get the strip board to fit reasonably with the Modulator still in the box.
 In the end I removed the internals of the RF Modulator and installed the new circuit inside.

 For the US model, it uses 3 wires instead of 2 for the UK versions.
 USA3 (Not FR3) is the far left wire, that is apparently the Video in signal although I don’t know where it comes from exactly, as that is not the direct pin from the ULA video output.
 The next USA2 is actually +5Volts.
 Then USA1 is the last and it goes down to the Channel 2/3 switch.
 That switch actually switches between Ground and +5Volts ( I use that later as Tynemouth did).